dennisdebel/iOS-OCR-Server/README.md

 - **Advanced Python Example – Drawing text bounding boxes using `ocr_boxes` information and output ocr'ed pdf:**
-Install `pip3 install requests pillow opencv-python pymupdf` Run `python3 ocr-server-example.py`
+The scripts `ocr-server-example.py` translates in input file to OCR'ed pdf.
+To use it, first install the following dependencies: `pip3 install requests pillow opencv-python pymupdf` and then run: `python3 ocr-server-example.py`

   Sample input: